Klortho/citation-exporter/README.md

 * `cache_aiids` - either "true" or "false".
 Default is "false".
 * `aiid_cache_ttl` - time-to-live for each of the IDs in the ID cache, in seconds.
   Default is 86400.
+* `json_from_pmfu` - when "true", the citeproc-json format is retrieved by transforming the PMFU XML on the fly.
+Default is "true".

 ## API